thebeebs/devstarworkshop/instructions/missions/scale.md

 ### Mission Description ###

 Your squad has now deployed one or several induvidual microservices (fighters).
-Our next mission will be add another fighter to the squad by scaling up the number of CPUs for one of them.
+Our next mission will be add to another fighter to the squad by scaling up the number of CPUs for one of them.

 ### Mission Awards ###

 1. The first squad to scale a microservice will be awarded **100** points
 2. The second squad to scale a microservice will be awarded **75** points
-3. Subsequent squads will be awarded **50** points
+3. The third squad to scale a microservice will be awarded **50** points
+4. The fourth squad to scale a microservice will be awarded **25** points

 ### Mission Instructions ###

-1. Sign in to Application Container Cloud as we've explained in the previous points.
+1. Sign in to Application Container Cloud using the URL and credentials from the Excel sheet.

-2. Click in your deployed application:
+2. Click your deployed application:

 ![alt text](scale01.PNG)

-3. Increment the number of instances for two 2.
-Please don't add more than 1 CPU as it will not impact the score.
+3. Increment the number of instances to 2.
+Please note that adding more than 2 CPUs do not give you any more points or advantages.

 ![alt text](scale02.PNG)